wp-plugins/easy-testimonials/readme.txt

 11. This is the Testimonial Cycle Widget.
 12. This is the Testimonial List Widget.
 13. This is the Single Testimonial Widget.
+14. This is the Testimonial Grid Widget.

 == Changelog ==

+= 1.31.10 =
+* Update: adds new Testimonials Grid widget

 = 1.31.9 =
 * Update: adds text-domain, sets up plugin to be translatable.